TheGameItself/agentic-workflow/docs/IMPLEMENTATION_STATUS.md

 ## Current Implementation Progress

-This document tracks the current implementation status of the MCP Agentic Workflow Accelerator, particularly focusing on the recent progress in cross-lobe sensory data sharing.
+This document tracks the current implementation status of the MCP Agentic Workflow Accelerator.
+The system is currently in active development with most core components completed and integration work in progress.

+## Overall Status: In Progress (Active Development)

+The main MCP System Upgrade Implementation is marked as **in-progress** (`[-]`), indicating active development and integration work.

-## Recently Updated Components
+## Recently Completed Components

-### 1.4.3 Cross-Lobe Sensory Data Sharing (In Progress)
+### 1.4.3 Cross-Lobe Sensory Data Sharing ✅

-**Status**: Currently being implemented in the Pattern Recognition Engine
+**Status**: Completed and fully implemented

 **Key Features Implemented**:
 - Standardized sensory data format for cross-lobe communication